zikula-modules/Mediashare/docs/readme.txt

 FEATURE LIST
 ============
-* Runs on PostNuke systems with SAFE_MODE and OPEN_BASEDIR enabled (this allows Mediashare to be installed on sites with quite restricted PHP access).
+* Runs on Zikula systems with SAFE_MODE and OPEN_BASEDIR enabled (this allows Mediashare to be installed on sites with quite restricted PHP access).
 * Edit albums and organize albums in albums.